 Note how the WAN and LAN VLAN IDs in this example do not share any external ports.
 For any data to cross the WAN and LAN border, it has to pass the CPU on eth0 (where the router and firewall will be filtering the data).
 As said above, nothing prevents to make VLANs that bypass the CPU entirely.

-To find out, if the ports of a LEDE device consist of several distinct network interfaces or if it is a single network interface leading to a switch
+To find out if the ports of an OpenWrt device consist of several distinct network interfaces, or if it is a single network interface leading to a switch

 ls -l /sys/class/net.

 Newer devices with embedded switches (like Netgear R7800) use the DSA switch driver, that creates a distinct network interface for each switch port as if they didn't have a switch at all.

 Most OpenWrt-supported devices can use the DSA driver, but they aren't ported over yet because the switch configuration would change significantly and likely break any custom setup in devices in the field.

 Example: The following ALIX.2D13 has 3 real network interfaces: eth0, eth1 and eth2.
 Each leads to a single non-switched physical network jack.
 If needed, you have to use OS-software based VLAN configuration:

 ls -l /sys/class/net ... lrwxrwxrwx 1 root root 0 Jul 25 14:10 eth0 -> ../../devices/pci0000:00/0000:00:09.0/net/eth0 lrwxrwxrwx 1 root root 0 Jul 25 14:10 eth1 -> ../../devices/pci0000:00/0000:00:0a.0/net/eth1 lrwxrwxrwx 1 root root 0 Jul 25 14:10 eth2 -> ../../devices/pci0000:00/0000:00:0b.0/net/eth2